intake/intake-esm/docs/source/how-to/modify-catalog.md

 df
 ```

-### Step 3: Attach the new dataframe to our catalog object
+### Step 3: attach the new dataframe to our catalog object

 ```{code-cell} ipython3
 cat_subset.esmcat._df = df